top of page

 What Is the Fruiting Body?

 The fruiting body is the part of the mushroom you recognize—the cap and stem.
-It’s where most of the beneficial compounds are concentrated, including:
+It’s where most of the bioactive compounds are concentrated, including:

 • Polysaccharides that support immune function